liferay/liferay-docs/userGuide/en/chapters/10-using-web-forms-and-dynamic-data-lists.markdown

 more detailed description.
 To place a variable into the display template code, position your cursor where you want it placed, and click the variable name in the palette.
 Another useful tool in the display template editor is the autocomplete feature.
-It can be invoked by typing *${* which opens a drop-down menu of common variables.
-By clicking one of the variables, the editor inserts the variable into your display template code.
+In a Freemarker template, it can be invoked by typing *${* which opens a drop-down menu of common variables.
+Upon selecting one of the variables, the editor inserts the variable into your display template code.

-We want to use our template to give us a summary of who is helping on the tasks in our move.
+We want to write a Freemarker template to give us a summary of who is helping on the tasks in our move.
 To do that, we need to access the records for the list and pull out the name and task for each volunteer.
-Within the template, we have access to a few helper variables to find out what records we have access to:
+Within the template, we have access to a number of helper variables to find out what records we have access
+to:

     reserved_ddm_structure_id